-- 1. Identify market conditions where different supply chain outcomes (e.g. cost, responsiveness, etc.) are appropriate - 2.
+- 1. Identify market conditions where different supply chain outcomes (e.g., cost, responsiveness, etc.) are appropriate - 2.
 Understand the key drivers of sourcing decisions in supply chains - 3.
-Analyze total system costs (e.g. inventory and transportation costs) in supply chains, and determine how alternative supply chain network designs affect these costs - 4.
+Analyze total system costs (e.g., inventory and transportation costs) in supply chains, and determine how alternative supply chain network designs affect these costs - 4.
 Construct and solve supply chain models in Excel - 5.
-Apply appropriate forecasting and inventory management techniques to achieve desired cost and/or responsiveness metrics in supply chains - 6.
+Apply appropriate forecasting and inventory management techniques to achieve desired cost and/orresponsiveness metrics in supply chains - 6.
 Identify the challenges that arise in coordinating inventory and working capital in a multi-tier supply chain, and find solutions that align incentives and goals of supply chain partners - 7.
-Identify challenges that arise due to lack of visibility in supply chains, and find technical and systemic solutions to problems that arise in complex supply chains with multiple stakeholders.
+Identify challenges that arise due to lack of visibility in supply chains, and find technical and systemic solutions to problems that arise in complex supply chains with multiple stakeholders. - 8.
+Identify the challenges and find solutions to challenges that arise in decarbonizing supply chains.